 There are some reliable techniques such as the fearful isolated sleep paralysis interview and the Munich Parasomnia Screening to diagnose recurrent sleep paralysis in people.

 While some factors can drastically increase the risk for isolated sleep paralysis, those who are already affected can avoid it by bringing some changes in lifestyle.
 It is statistically proven fact that by regulating sleep and maintaining sleep hygiene one can reduce the chances of encountering another episode of sleep paralysis in the future.

-But in cases, where genetic factor is involved, there is nothing they can possibly do to avert sleep paralysis.
-Several researches have also indicated that regular meditation might also help the patients suffering from sleep paralysis.
+But in cases where a genetic factor is involved, there is nothing they can possibly do to avert sleep paralysis.
+Several studies have also indicated that regular meditation might also help patients suffering from sleep paralysis.

 7. It is Gender Neutral